 skip to main content

-biophilic moodboards: adding mystery to interiors
+Biophilic moodboards: adding mystery to interiors

 in biophilic moodboards

 Imagine you are visiting a museum.
-From where you stand, you can peak through thick curtains that have been left partly open and you see a dimly lit area.
-Do you also feel that irresistible temptation to go and discover what’s behind the curtains?
+From where you stand, you can peak through thick curtains that have been left partly open.
+A softly lit area glowing in the dark invites you to get closer and discover what’s behind the curtains.
+This is the power of mystery.

 Moodboard showing 3 examples of mystery in biophilic design.
 1: A curved corridor.
 2: A plant partially hiding the rest of the room behind.
 3: A partially see-through wooden partition.